Popup Element (Abandoned)

 <button>I will be focused whenever the popup becomes focused.</button>

-and its anchor element separate from the DOM hierarchy.
-The hierarchy determines if a popup
+popupand its anchor element separate from the DOM hierarchy.
+The hierarchy determines if apopupis a descendant of anotherpopup.
+A descendantpopupdoes not dismiss its ancestorpopups when shown. - It is also used with anchored positioning.

 <button id="myButton">Anchor element</button>